 The numbers, then, make retiring later sound like the smartest choice.
 However, remember, every situation is different.

-There is one key extenuating factor in this equation: Your health.
+There is one critical extenuating factor in this equation: Your health.

 If you expect to live a long life after retirement, then it makes financial sense to begin collecting Social Security payments when you are older.